 Joined Hearts in Giving honors long-married Ohioans who share a commitment to volunteerism.
 Eligible couples have been married at least 40 years and at least one of the spouses must be age 60 or older.
-The 2013 Joined Hearts in Giving Award will be presented at a special ceremony at the Ohio Statehouse on May 24, 2013, in commemoration of Older Americans Month.
-Nomination information.
+The 2013 Joined Hearts in Giving Award was presented at a special ceremony at the Ohio Statehouse on May 24, 2013, in commemoration of Older Americans Month.

 2013 Joined Hearts in Giving Honorees

 Click on the images to download a print-quality version.

 View photos from the awards ceremony held on May 24, 2013, at the Ohio Statehouse.

 From the earliest lessons her mother taught her about charity beginning at home, Margaret Butler has always believed we each have a responsibility to do what we can for another.
 She says, "Even though we didn't have a lot when I was growing up, my parents always instilled the attitude of responsibility of helping those less fortunate."

 Greg and Margaret Butler were married in July, 1972.
 They met when she was dating his best friend.
 The two of them stayed in touch, began dating five years after they met, and they married a year and half after their first date.
 After his weekly bowling league night in December, 1971, when he took her home, Greg asked her what she was doing the last Saturday in July and that's how he proposed.
 Fortunately Margaret was not busy that particular Saturday and said "yes!"
 On their 40th anniversary, Greg surprised Margaret by giving her a new ring with her engagement diamond incorporated into it.